CleverCloud/nodejs-pulsar-example/ReadMe.md

 ## Deployment

-To deploy the demo we need to create a Pulsar add-on and a Node.js application.
+To deploy the demo, we need to create a Pulsar add-on and a Node.js application.

 Create the Node.js application: